Jean-Baptiste-Lasselle/the-traefik-experiment/README.md

 # The Traefik Experiment
 _Let's run withcraft_

-In this repository, I will test various tutorials found on the web, most referenced by Traefik'officiel site.
+In this repository, I will test various tutorials found on the web, most referenced by Traefik's officiel website.

 Each Release of the present repository, will match a tutorial found on the web